abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxeyes.md

       /var/run/desktop from run (rw)
 ```

-You have successfully installed and started a new application for abcdesktop.io.
+You have successfully built, registered, and launched a new application on abcdesktop.io.